ricardobrg/website/src/docs/get-started/flutter-for/web-devs.md

 arranging components of an application's UI.
 It maps HTML/CSS code snippets to their Flutter/Dart code equivalents.

+One of the fundamental differences between designing a web layout and a Flutter layout, is learning how constraints work, and how widgets are sized and positioned.
+To learn more, see [Understanding constraints][].

 The examples assume:

 * The HTML document starts with `<!DOCTYPE html>`, and the CSS box model